Double Knot Beanie Crochet Pattern

 Step 8: Repeat steps 2-7.

 Working in the bottom loops of starting CH, you will now work in the round.
-Round 1, in my opinion, may be the hardest round of the pattern, only because you have to identify the bottom loops of the starting CH.
-Just remember they are on the oposite side as the slip stitch you joined the CH together with.
+Round 1, in my opinion, maybe the hardest round of the pattern, only because you have to identify the bottom loops of the starting CH.
+Just remember they are on the opposite side as the slip stitch you joined the CH together with.
 Trust yourself, you got this!!